-Visual processing refers to the way information begins to be processed the moment light enters the human eye.
-It then continues through a series of stages as signals travel towards and into the visual cortex where the stream is incorporated into the spread of neural activity that resolves into conscious visual experience.
+Visual processing begins the moment light enters the human eye.
+It then progresses through multiple stages as signals travel towards the visual cortex, where the neural activity is integrated, resulting in conscious visual experience.

-Trichromacy, or in other words, the trichromatic theory of colour vision, seeks to explain how three types of cone receptors in the retina at the back of our eyes work in concert with bipolar cells to carry out their part of this initial stage of colour processing.
-Rod cells also contribute to the process but have a more important role in dealing with dim and dark conditions.
+Trichromacy, also known as the trichromatic theory of colour vision, explains how three types of cone receptors in the retina work together with bipolar cells to perform their role in the initial stage of colour processing.
+Rod cells also play a significant role in this form of processing visual information, particularly in low-light conditions.

-Opponent-processing, or in other words, the opponent-process theory of colour vision seeks to explain the second form of processing.
-Opponent-processing is associated with ganglion cells that work on the data they receive from trichromatic processing but also combine it with the output of other intercellular activities.
+Opponent-processing, also known as the opponent-process theory of colour vision, explains the second form of processing.
+Opponent-processing involves ganglion cells that process the data received from trichromatic processing and combine it with other intercellular activities.

-It is interesting to note that as both trichromatic and opponent-process theories developed over the last century, researchers and authors often pitted one theory against the other.
-But both processes are important in understanding how colour vision comes about.
-Trichromatic theory explains how visual information is encoded as light strikes the retina and opponent-processing explains a subsequent level of convergence of information, its assembly and coding before the data exits the retina along the optic nerve.
+It is interesting to note that as both trichromatic and opponent-process theories developed over the last century, researchers and authors have often pitted one theory against the other.
+However, both processes are crucial for understanding how colour vision occurs.

-- Both trichromatic and opponent-processing take place within the retina of each eye without any comparison of the other.
+- Both trichromatic and opponent-processing occur independently within each retina, without comparing with the other.

-- The information gathered by each eye is from a specific viewpoint (around 50 mm to the left or right on the nose).
+- Each eye gathers information from a specific viewpoint, approximately 50 mm to the left or right of the nose.

-- The two impressions will be compared and combined later to enable us to see a single three-dimensional, stereoscopic view of the world rather than a pair of flattened images.
+- The two impressions are later compared and combined to provide us with a single three-dimensional, stereoscopic view of the world, rather than two flattened images.

-We can think of each of the layers of retinal cells involved in trichromatic and opponent-processing as interrogating, interpreting and transporting visually related information.
-But it would be inaccurate to conceive of this as a simple linear process because of the complexity of networking between neurons within the retina and the amount of cross-referencing and feedback loops involved.
+We can consider the layers of retinal cells involved in trichromatic and opponent-processing as examining, interpreting, and transmitting visually relevant information.
+However, it would be incorrect to view this as a straightforward linear process due to the intricate neural networking, cross-referencing, and feedback loops within the retina.